 3. Inwangsan Mountain

-Inwangsan is 339 m above the sea level and is also known as a rocky mountain characterized by unusual rock formations including Chimabawi (Rock of women’s skirt), Seonbawi (Rock of meditating monk) and many others.
+Inwangsan is 339 m above the sea level and is also known as a rocky mountain characterized by unusual rock formations including Chimabawi (Rock of women’s skirt), Seonbawi (Rock of a meditating monk) and many others.
 The name “Inwang” is a Buddhist term, and the mountain was named after Inwang temple that was inside Inwangsan.
 Access to the mountain was prohibited after a unit of the North Korean Special Forces infiltrated Seoul on 21 January 1968, and it was not reopened to the public until 1993.

 Inwangsan Mountain Hiking Course

-This course is the easier course out of the two.
+This course is an easier course out of the two.
 Being 4 km long, it will take approximately 3 hours to complete the hike.
 Hiking on the Inwangsan course, you will begin from Gyeongbokgung Station (line 3) This walking course runs from Site of Donuimun to the Yun Dong-ju Hill, via Inwangsan, which is situated to the right of Seoul’s four inner mountains.

 4. Bugaksan Mountain

 Bugaksan Mountain Course runs from Changuimun near Gyeongbokgung Station (Line 3) to Hyehwamun, which is close to Hansung University Station (Line 4) and crosses Baegak (Bugaksan, 342m), which was the main mountain of Seoul.
 The course ends at Changuimun.
 After a unit of North Korean Special Forces infiltrated Seoul in 1968, public access to this area was limited for about 40 years.
 It was finally reopened to the public in 2007.

 Bugaksan Mountain Hiking Course